driskell/log-courier/docs/log-carver/Configuration.md

 - `hostname:port` (A DNS lookup is performed)
 - `@hostname` (A SRV DNS lookup is performed, with further DNS lookups if required)

+### `max pending payloads` (receiver)

+Number.
+Optional.
+Default: 10
+Since **alpha** (not yet released)

+The maximum number of spools that can be in process from a connection at any one time.
+Each spool will be kept in memory until it is fully processed and acknowledged by the transport.

+If a connection attempts to send more than this many spools to Log Carver, Log Carver will stop reading from the connection until it has acknowledged all pending payloads, and will then close the connection, forcing the client to retry.

+*You should only change this value if you changed the equivilant value on a Log Courier client.*

 ### `max tls version` (receiver)